Developer78-sgyuijhgygwtdwgyhutre45r5t/JavaPDFMerger/README.md

 - Apache Maven 3.6.3 or higher

 ## Installation (for users)
 Download the precompiled JAR from the releases section.
 Or download the code and build it yourself.
-If you are building it yourself follow the bottom instructions.
+If you are building it yourself follow the instructions below.

 ## Installation (for developers)